Frequently Asked Questions

 33. Should my Primary school help my child prepare for the VR Test?

-Any requests to primary schools to become involved in disputes with test centres on behalf of parents of pupils of their school will also be declined as this directly conflicts with the need of all primary schools to remain impartial in the secondary transfer process.
+Any requests for primary schools to get involved in disputes with test centres will be declined as this would conflict with the need for impartiality.

 34. I have missed the deadline to register for the test.
 Can I still register after the deadline?